Behrad-P/Ball-Balancing/README.md

 ## Project Overview

 The goal of this project is to balance a ball on a flat surface using two servo motors.
-The webcam captures the position of the ball, and a PID controller adjusts the servos to keep the ball centered.
+A webcam records the ball's position and a PID controller adjusts the servos to keep the ball at the setpoint.

 ## Components